The-Politico/interactive-news-developer-guide/guides/pibs/getting-set-up.md

+---
+description: Before you can start using PIBS, you'll need to make sure a few things are set up on your computer first.
+---

 # Getting Set Up

-Before you can start using PIBS, you'll need to make sure a few things are set up on your computer first.

 ## Before You Start